kleinron/lite-fifo/README.md

 &nbsp;&nbsp;enqueue 1P
 &nbsp;&nbsp;dequeue 5P

-Apply this scenario T times (set T=20) for every relevant class (see table below), measure RAM used and ops/sec.
+Apply this scenario T times (set T=30) for every relevant class (see table below), measure RAM used and ops/sec.
-Remove best and worst results (in terms of ops/sec), and take the average (mean) from the rest of the results.
+Take the average (mean) of the results.

 Note: we took a very large value for P, otherwise complexity related issues won't come up.